Multi-Commodity Multi-Facility Network Design: Valid Inequalities From Cut Sets

 Applying the integer rounding procedure reviewed in Section~\ref{sec:mir} to this relaxation, one obtains the so-called \textit{cut-set inequality}

 for \FMS, which is unique per cut-set relaxation.
 Finding the best cut-set relaxation is not easy however.
-For the single source single sink case, the problem of finding the best cut set can be posed as an $s–-t$ max-cut problem \citep{B:nd-cut}.
+For the single-source single-sink case, the problem of finding the best cut set can be posed as an $s-t$ max-cut problem.

-\ignore{ The cut-set inequalities presented above are extended by considering single commodity relaxations of $\FMM$ obtained by aggregating flow variables and balance equations \eqref{eq:nd:mbalance} over subsets of $K$.
-It follows from the last section that {\it multicommodity - multifacility cut--set inequality}